cokelid/ChocoButler/README.md

 ### `auto_install`
 By default, ChocoButler will alert you to available updates, and you then start the installation process (from the system tray icon) at a convenient time.
 This way you don't upgrade Zoom in the middle of a video meeting, say.
 However if you want the upgrade installation to occur automatically, and as soon as outdated packages are available, you can change the `auto_install` setting to `true`.

-Even with auto_install turned on, you'll probably still need to click a box to allow choco to make changes, and these requests could pop up at any time (and so could be annoying).
+Even with `auto_install` turned on, you'll probably still need to click a box to allow choco to make changes, and these requests could pop up at any time (and so could be annoying).
-To avoid this, you could run the whole Powershell script as Admin, then you won't get prompted (but this is probably not a great idea from a security point of view).
-Overall ChocoButler was not built for fully automated updates, so this will seem a bit clunky.
+To avoid this, you could run the whole Powershell script as Admin, then you won't get prompted, but this is probably not a great idea from a security point of view.
+Overall ChocoButler was not built for fully automated updates, so this will likely be clunky.

 ### `test_mode`
 Generally the `test_mode` setting should be left as `false`.
 See [Testing & Development](#testing--development) below for more details.